Frequently Asked Questions

 We offer seven concentrations: Business Law, Criminal Law, Estate Planning, International and Comparative Law, Public Interest Law, Real Estate, and Gender and Sexuality.

 When is the latest I can take the LSAT for admission this year?

 It is strongly suggested that you take the LSAT by February of the year you are applying.
 Your chances of admission are reduced by taking the June test, since we admit on a rolling basis and the class may be full by that time.
 However, it is possible to still be admitted with a June test score.
 Please call the Admissions Office at 413-782-1406 or 800-782-6665, if you have questions or concerns about when to take the LSAT.

 How do you view multiple LSAT scores?

-We consider an applicant's highest LSAT score when multiple LSAT scores are present (as is required by the ABA).
+We consider an applicant's highest LSAT score when multiple LSAT scores are present (For reporting purposes we use the high LSAT score as required by the ABA).
 However, the Admissions Committee analyzes multiple scores as one of many predictors of an applicant's academic success.
 We strongly recommend that you study properly for the LSAT the first time, so that a second test is not necessary.
-There may be limitations on the number of times you are eligible to take the LSAT test within a two year period.
+There may be limitations on the number of times you are eligible to take the LSAT test within a two-year period.
 Please contact LSAC.org for further details.

 How long is my LSAT score valid?

-Law School Admission Council will report your score for 10 years.
+Beginning July 1, 2015, Law School Admission Council will report your score for 5 years.
+After this date, applicants and law schools will not have access to any score older than five years.
 However, the Admission Committee uses scores from the last three years for admission purposes.
 If you wish for a score more than three years old to be considered, please make a written request for that score to be considered.
-You may submit your request via email at email@example.com.
+You may submit your request via email at firstname.lastname@example.org.
 Contact the Admissions office at 800-782-6665 if you have further questions.